 These network simulators use discrete event simulation which chronologically queues and processes events like data flows.
 This allows a network architect or engineer to build and evaluate an experimental model of a network, including its topology and application flow.
 Since a variety of theoretical scenarios can be introduced to a network where anything can be built and applied, performance can be hypothesized before the network itself has even been implemented within the real-world.

 Although testing a network in such a manner can save both time and money, network simulators aren’t without their limitations.
 These highly complex operations require a degree of experience and training to properly configure in order to acquire reliable results.
 Additionally, network simulators just aren’t practical in that certain events can’t be anticipated independently of a physical network.
-Moreover, it takes many years of practical hands-on experience building wireless solutions to utilize efficiently an expertly a tool like OPNET Modeler.
+Moreover, it takes many years of practical hands-on experience building wireless solutions to utilize efficiently and expertly a tool like OPNET Modeler.
+We have such experience with OPNET Modeler, and it has taken many years of practical experience to be proficient with this tool.

 Network emulation is used by manufacturers, service providers, and applications developers to verify the robustness of their network product or application.
 A network emulator recreates the real world effects seen in the network.